amplab/succinct/README.md

 ## Succinct-Spark
 The Succinct-Spark module contains Spark and Spark SQL intefaces for Succinct, exposes a compressed, queryable RDD `SuccinctRDD`.
 We also expose Succinct as a DataSource in Spark SQL as an experimental feature.
+More details on the Succinct-Spark module can be found [here](spark/README.md).

 ### Dependency Information